Printer-friendly web page: Mike on Human Rights

 As a firm believer in individual freedom, I oppose efforts to amend the Constitution to define marriage as being limited to a man and woman.
 If passed, the amendment would immediately supersede an individual's right to marry that is the law in Massachusetts and other states.
 I am pleased that the Supreme Court struck down the so-called Defense of Marriage Act (DOMA), and respected the rights of the states to recognize marriage equality.
 I believe that the government's only role in a marriage should be recognition of the fact that it is a legal contract.
 If two consenting adults wish to enter into that contract, with all of its accompanying rights and responsibilities, then the government should not deny them that opportunity.

 I have always believed that women’s rights are human rights, and have consistently defended equal opportunity for women.
-Upon taking office as Mayor of Somerville I found that women city employees were, in general, significantly less well paid than men.
+Upon taking office as Mayor of Somerville I found that women city employees were, in general, paid far less than men.
 I negotiated across-the-board salary increases but also put in place career ladders for predominately female occupations such as nurses, librarians and clerical employees.
 This change meant that they could earn more for advanced degrees or special skills.
 My Administration also granted paid parental leave for mothers and fathers, as well as flextime and job-sharing.
 At a time when cell phones were rare, my Administration provided, at no public expense, phones programmed to call 911 for every woman in Somerville with a restraining order against an abusive partner.

 I am pro-choice and have voted consistently to support that right.
 In Congress I have stood up for women’s rights at home and abroad.
 I supported reauthorization of the Violence Against Women Act and the Lilly Ledbetter Fair Pay Act of 2009.
 As noted above, I obtained a foreign aid appropriation to support services for survivors of rape as a crime of war.
 I am also deeply concerned about human trafficking, as an inter-state as well as an international problem.
 I have met with U.S. survivors supported by My Life, My Choice, in Boston.